Nolle prosequi: Application and legal effect in English law

 influential persons in Saudi Arabia to secure a profitable defence contract.
 Although initial pressure from BAE on the grounds of economic damage and the disruption of friendly relations with Saudi Arabia was resisted both by the Director and the Attorney General, further pressure from the Prime Minister, under pressure from the Saudi government which threatened to end co-operation against terrorism, resulted in the Director agreeing to halt the investigation.
 The Director's decision was challenged by several public interest organisations, and their challenge succeeded in the Divisional Court but failed in the House of Lords on the basis that the Director would have known that the Attorney General could stop any prosecution agreed to by the Director by entering a nolle prosequi, and so his decision not to prosecute was reasonable and lawful.

 Decision-maker and timing

 Only the attorney general can enter a nolle prosequi, acting in the public interest.
 The attorney general is not answerable to the courts but to Parliament for how this power is exercised.
 It can be entered at any stage after an indictment has been signed and before a Crown Court judgment is made.
 A nolle prosequi will usually be requested from the attorney general by the defence but an application can also be made by the prosecution.

+Text

+The text of a writ of nolle prosequi in England and Wales is as follows: